lemonberrylabs/geminui/README.md

 # GeminiUI Enhancer

-A Chrome extension that enhances the Gemini user interface by collecting conversation data and providing an improved user interface for browsing and searching past conversations.
+Tired of scrolling endlessly to find that one specific past conversation in Gemini?
+So was I!
+That's why I built **GeminiUI Enhancer**, a Chrome extension designed to make your Gemini experience smoother and more efficient.

+This extension automatically collects your Gemini chat titles and URLs, storing them locally in your browser.
+It then provides an enhanced interface (currently a separate, clean UI) to easily browse, search, and revisit your past discussions.

+While the current version uses a separate interface, the ultimate vision is to integrate these enhancements directly into the Gemini UI itself, making it feel like a native improvement.

 ## Features

-- Automatically collects chat titles and URLs from Gemini's sidebar
+- **Automatic Conversation Archiving**: Silently captures your chat titles and direct URLs from the Gemini sidebar as you use it.
+- **Local Data Storage**: All your conversation data is stored securely in your browser's local storage.
+Nothing is sent to any external servers.
-- Provides a clean, modern interface for viewing all your Gemini conversations
+- **Enhanced Browsing & Searching**: Access a dedicated view to see all your archived conversations with fast client-side search.
-- Fast client-side search functionality
-- Works completely locally - your data never leaves your browser
+- **Preserves History**: New conversations are added to your existing collection, so you don't lose track of older chats even if they are not immediately visible on Gemini's page.

-## Structure
+## How it Works

-The project consists of two main components:
+The extension has two main parts:

-1. **Chrome Extension**: Collects conversation data from Gemini and stores it in browser local storage.
-2. **Web UI**: A simple client-side website that displays the collected conversation data with search functionality.
+1.  **Content Script (`extension/src/content.js`)**: This script runs on the Gemini website (`gemini.google.com`).
+It observes the conversation list in the sidebar, clicks "Show more" to load older conversations if necessary, and extracts the title and URL for each chat.
+2.  **Storage & UI**:
+    *   The extracted data is saved into `chrome.storage.local`.
+    *   The extension's popup (`popup.html`, `src/popup.js`) provides a quick overview and a link to the main UI.
+    *   The main UI (`website/index.html`, `website/script.js`, `website/styles.css`) reads from this storage to display your conversations and allow you to search them.

 ## Installation

-### Development Mode

-1. Clone this repository or download it as a ZIP file
-2. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" in the top right
-4. Click "Load unpacked" and select the `extension` folder from this project

-### Usage

-1. Visit [Gemini](https://gemini.google.com/app) in your Chrome browser
-2. The extension will automatically start collecting conversation data
-3. Click on the extension icon in your toolbar to see statistics and open the enhanced UI
-4. Use the search functionality to find specific conversations

-## How it Works

-The extension:
-- Runs on the Gemini website and extracts conversation titles and IDs
-- Stores this data in Chrome's local storage
-- Provides a web interface to view and search through your conversations

-## Development

-### Extension Files

-- `manifest.json`: Chrome extension configuration
-- `src/content.js`: Runs on the Gemini webpage to extract data
-- `src/background.js`: Handles background processes and communication
-- `popup.html` & `src/popup.js`: The extension popup UI
-- `index.html`: Hosts the enhanced UI

-### Website Files

-- `website/index.html`: Main HTML structure
-- `website/styles.css`: Styling for the enhanced UI
-- `website/script.js`: Client-side functionality for the UI
+### For Users & Testers

+1. Clone this repository or download it as a ZIP file and unzip it.
+2. Open Chrome and navigate to `chrome://extensions/`.
+3. Enable "Developer mode" (usually a toggle in the top right corner).
+4. Click "Load unpacked" and select the `extension` folder from the cloned/downloaded project.
+5. Visit [Gemini](https://gemini.google.com/app).
+The extension will start working automatically in the background.
+6. Click the GeminiUI Enhancer icon in your Chrome toolbar to see stats or open the enhanced conversation viewer.

+## Why This Project Exists

+I created GeminiUI Enhancer because I found it increasingly difficult to navigate and find specific past conversations within the standard Gemini interface.
+As the list of chats grows, important discussions can get buried.
+This tool aims to solve that by providing a persistent, easily searchable archive of your interactions.
+Full disclosure: this was 99% vibe coded, so the initial quality might be a bit questionable, which is all the more reason to jump in and help improve it!

+## Contributing - Let's Make Gemini Better!

+This project is open source and there's a **huge potential for growth and improvement!** I believe that with community effort, we can build something truly valuable for all Gemini users.

+Here are some ideas for how you could contribute:

+*   **Direct UI Integration**: The holy grail!
+Help figure out how to seamlessly embed these features (like an improved search or categorized view) directly into the Gemini web interface itself, rather than a separate page.
+*   **UI/UX Enhancements**: Improve the design and usability of the current conversation viewer.
+*   **Advanced Search/Filtering**: Add options like date range filtering, sorting, or full-text search within conversations (this would be a bigger undertaking, requiring more data capture).
+*   **Tagging/Categorization**: Allow users to tag or categorize conversations.
+*   **Performance Optimization**: Especially for users with thousands of conversations.
+*   **Bug Fixes & Refinements**: Help make the existing functionality more robust.

+### How to Get Started

+1.  **Fork the repository.**
+2.  **Clone your fork:** `git clone https://github.com/YOUR_USERNAME/GeminiUI-Enhancer.git`
+3.  **Create a new branch for your feature or fix:** `git checkout -b my-awesome-feature`
+4.  **Make your changes.** (Remember to follow the existing coding style and linting rules if any are established.)
+5.  **Test your changes thoroughly.**
+6.  **Commit your changes:** `git commit -am 'Add some awesome feature'`
+7.  **Push to your branch:** `git push origin my-awesome-feature`
+8.  **Open a Pull Request** against the main repository.

+I'm excited to see what we can build together!
+Even small contributions or suggestions are welcome.

+## Development Notes

+### Project Structure

+*   `extension/`: Contains all files for the Chrome extension itself.
+    *   `manifest.json`: Core configuration file for the extension.
+    *   `src/content.js`: Injected into Gemini pages to scrape conversation data.
+    *   `src/background.js`: Handles background tasks, like listening for messages.
+    *   `popup.html` & `src/popup.js`: UI for the extension's toolbar popup.
+*   `website/`: Contains the standalone webpage for viewing and searching conversations.
+    *   `index.html`: The main page structure.
+    *   `styles.css`: CSS for the page.
+    *   `script.js`: JavaScript for fetching data from storage and handling search.

 ## Credits

-Created by [Your Name]
+Originally created by @Enrico2 from Lemonberry Labs - Let's add your name here if you contribute!